 Top 10 Places To Visit in Iceland

 Iceland is one of those unique destinations in the world that you just have to visit at least once in your lifetime.
 Iceland is as diverse as you can imagine and plenty of jaw dropping places to visit.
-Plethora of thrilling activities on offer, from incredible hikes, whale watching, expeditions into ice caves, exploring the quaint towns to witnessed the dramatic landscapes.
+It is one of the those where adventure waiting to happen every day.
+Iceland is definitely an outdoor enthusiast’s heaven, with its wealth of mountains, volcanoes, glaciers, rivers, lakes, caverns, and other harsh terrain just begging to be explored.
+With plethora of thrilling activities on offer, from incredible hikes, whale watching, expeditions into ice caves, exploring the quaint towns to witnessed the dramatic landscapes.

 1Explore the Jökulsárlón Glacier Lagoon